za/tango_with_django_book/chapters/ajax.rst

 Parameterise the Get Category List Function ...........................................
 In this helper function we use a filter to find all the categories that start with the string supplied.
+The filter we use will be ``istartwith``, this will make sure that it doesn't matter whether we use upper-case or lower-case letters.
+If it on the other hand was important to take into account whether letters was upper-case or not you would use ``startswith`` instead.

 .. code-block:: python

 	def get_category_list(max_results=0, starts_with=''):
 		cat_list = []
 		if starts_with:
-			cat_list = Category.objects.filter(name__startswith=starts_with)
+			cat_list = Category.objects.filter(name__istartswith=starts_with)
 		else:
 			cat_list = Category.objects.all()